Pancreas (song): Overview

 The final original song recorded for the album, it is mainly about the biological functions of the aforementioned organ.
 Yankovic joked that the reason the song was written was because "my pancreas has given so much to me over the years, I felt like I needed to give something back to it".

 "Pancreas" is in the style of the Beach Boys' Brian Wilson, specifically his band's 1966 album Pet Sounds and their aborted follow-up, Smile, which Wilson had completed as a solo record in 2004.

 Music video

 Jim Blashfield created a video for "Pancreas" using stock footage from the Prelinger Archives.

 Critical reception

 In his review of Straight Outta Lynwood, Scott Shetler of Slant praised "Pancreas" as "an exquisitely crafted homage to Brian Wilson featuring the layered harmonies and fun instrumentation (toy piano, sleigh bells, ukulele, vibraphone) characteristic of the Beach Boys.
 The purposefully absurd lyrics prove that Wilson's classic sound would be great even if he were singing about nonsense."
-In 2014, LA Times contributer Randall Roberts rated "Pancreas" among Yankovic's eight best parodies.
+In 2014, LA Times contributor Randall Roberts rated "Pancreas" among Yankovic's eight best parodies.